 Dill is a small, green, aromatic herb that is a key ingredient in Mediterranean cooking.

 It's a fabulous way to make vegetable dishes taste fancy, add flavor to fish, and it tastes awesome in quick homemade salad dressings, too.
+It's perfect in this refrigerator pickled okra.

 Combine some olive oil, lemon juice, dill, and a little salt, and you've got a fabulous dill dressing!